talkpython/async-techniques-python-course/README.md

 ## What's this course about and how is it different?

 This is *the* definitive course on parallel programming in Python.
-It covers the tried and true foundational concepts such as threads and multiprocessing as well as the most modern async features based on Python 3.7+ with async and await.
+It covers the tried and true fundamental concepts such as threads and multiprocessing as well as the most modern async features based on Python 3.7+ with async and await.

 In addition to the core concepts and APIs for concurrent programming, you will learn best practices and how to choose between the various APIs as well as how to use them together for the biggest advantage.